Sweetening the Judgments

-On Thursday, the 8th of Tammuz 5772, at the Winter Stadium in Ramat Gan, the awakening gathering of the esteemed Rabbi Eliezer Berland took place.
-More than 7,000 people gathered together to hear words that no ear has heard.
-At that event, the Rav shlit"a played the Tikkun HaKlali with the well-known and moving melody, with the entire audience participating with him together.
+On Thursday, the 8th of Tammuz, 5772, at the Winter Stadium in Ramat Gan, an awakening gathering was held by the Gaon and Tzaddik Rabbi Eliezer Berland.
+More than 7,000 people gathered together to hear words that no ear had ever heard.
+At that event, the Rav shlit"a chanted the Tikkun HaKlali in the well-known and moving melody, with the entire congregation participating along with him.

-What could be better than participating in the recitation of the Tikkun HaKlali together with the voice of the tzaddik, accompanied by the spirit of the Shechinah.
+What could be better than participating in the recitation of the Tikkun HaKlali together with the voice of the tzaddik, while the spirit of the Shechinah (Divine Presence) blows with him.

 First published by 'Or HaGeulah'.